EricCJoyce/The-Recognitions/Action_Recognition/8_Cutoff_Conditions/README.md

 ## Inputs

+One or more `*.enactment` files from the same detection source, that is from ground-truth or from a trained network.

 ## Outputs

+This script prints its results to screen.

 Be careful drawing conclusions from this script.
 Things may happen to be true without any necessity.